Obsolete Members for QProcess

 ProcessChannelMode QProcess::readChannelMode() const

-Sets the environment that QProcess will pass to the child process.
-The parameter environment is a list of key=value pairs.
+Sets the environment that QProcess will use when starting a process to the environment specified which consists of a list of key=value pairs.

 Note: This function is less efficient than the setProcessEnvironment() function.